tomasbures93/ApplyLog/README.md

 ## 📅 Planned Features / Roadmap

 Here's what’s coming in future versions of Apply Log
-- 1.9 💻 Responsive Design
+- 2.0 💻 Responsive Design
-- 2.0 👤 User Register/Login profile rework

 ## Changelog
+- 10.06.2025
+  - User can save info about his Work Experience
+    - Work Experience
+    - Schools he attended
+    - Languages he can speak
+    - And basic info about him
+  - With that info user can Generate curriculum vitae with help of Gemini 2.0 Flash API
 - 08.06.2025
   - Integration of DocX librabry to download Cover Letter as .docx document
   - Index Page looks different if user is not logged in